If you’re looking for the answer to the question, “What’s the best pool temperature for swimming?”, then you’re in the right place.

 How to Level the Ground for Intex Pools

 We can think of two ways you can level the ground for Intex pools, first is you can do it yourself and learn the ways others level their own Intex pools.
-Or you may consider hiring someone else, a professional pool installer, to do everything for you to level your ground surface for your Intex pool.
+Or you may consider hiring someone else, a professional pool installer, to do your above ground pool installation which includes leveling the area you plan to set up your swimming pool.